Nicolai Getz

-Nicolai Getz (born 19 November 1991) is a Norwegian chess International Master (IM) (2011).
+Nicolai Getz (born 19 November 1991) is a Norwegian chess International Master.

 Biography

 Nicolai Getz played for Norway in European Youth Chess Championships (2007, 2009) and World Youth Chess Championships (2008).
 In 2010, in Budapest he ranked 3rd in International Chess Tournament First Saturday.
 In 2016, in Copenhagen Nicolai Getz ranked 4th in International Chess Tournament Copenhagen Chess Challenge.

 Nicolai Getz played for Norway in the Chess Olympiad: